Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 #### Set multiple user properties

-You can use `setUserProperties` as a shorthand to set many user properties at one time.
+You can use `setUserProperties` as a shorthand to set multiple user properties at one time.
  For example, set a user's city with this code:

 ```js